 All potential conflicts of interest shall be disclosed to the Board.
-Board members will then be asked to not take part in discussion or decision making where a conflict of interest is present.
+Board members will then be asked to not take part in discussion or decision-making where a conflict of interest is present.
 It should further be noted that it may neither be practical or possible to be completely free of all contact or knowledge of parties involved in any particular discussion or decision due to the size of our community.
-Openness and disclosure is therefore of the utmost importance.
+Openness and disclosure are therefore of the utmost importance.

 3.2 The Chair of the Board

 The Chair shall lead the work of the Board and ensure that the Board fulfills its duties.
-The Chair’s duties include to:
+The Chair’s duties include:

 - call for Board meetings in accordance with the Governance Plan and when the need arises or when a Trustee requests a meeting;